Fadhili-Ibra/Predicting-Customer-Churn-with-Neural-Networks-A-Deep-Learning-Approach/README.md

 **Project Title:** Predicting Customer Churn with Neural Networks: A Deep Learning Approach

 **Project Overview:**
-In this project, we aim to develop a machine learning model based on artificial neural networks to predict customer churn in a telecommunications company.
+In this project, we aim to develop a machine learning model based on artificial neural networks to predict customer churn in a company.
 Customer churn, or the loss of customers, is a critical concern for businesses, and predicting it accurately can help companies take proactive measures to retain valuable customers.

 **Objectives:**
 1. **Data Preprocessing:**